worldbank/SPI/README.md

 There are several subfolders in this repository.
 Below is a list of the most important files.

+Run_SPI.R contains a master file to run the two most important scripts: 01-data_prep.Rmd and 02-SPI_index.Rmd.
+If you just want to reproduce the results, then simply execute this file.

   1. 01_raw_data contains the raw data for the project for each indicator.
 This folder contains several subfolders linked to the 22 pillars in our framework.

   2. 02_programs contains the cleaning code to clean each indicator.
-This code is consolidated into a single R Markdown file, 01_data_prep.Rmd, which also automatically writes a technical document for the indicators titled, "01_data_prep.pdf".
+This code is consolidated into a single R Markdown file, 01-data_prep.Rmd, which also automatically writes a technical document for the indicators.
 Inside this technical document, one can find the detailed description and methodology behind each indicator.
+The folder also contains code to create an overall index to compare country performance.
+The code to create the index is 02-SPI_index.Rmd.

   3. 03_output_data.
 This folder contains a number of final output files in either csv or stata .dta format.
 The most important of these files are the SPI_data.csv, which contains the data for each country containing the final indicator values for each of our Statistical Performance Indicators.
 The SPI_index.csv file contains this data as well, but also includes a set of indices, including an overall score for countries, based on the values of their indicators.
-The methodology for the index can be found in the 04_reports folder.

-  4. 04_reports contains several R Markdown files that produce various analyses and reports.
-The most imporant of these include the 03_index.Rmd.
-This file contains the code to produce our SPI Overall Score and dimension indices.
-It also writes our SPI technical report.

 # R code